 SECTION 8.
-A contestant may not accept a forfeit in one weight class and compete in another class.
+A contestant shall not accept a forfeit in one weight class and compete in another class.

-Shift Weight Class
+Shift in Weight Class

 SECTION 9.
 A contestant who weighs in for one weight may be shifted to a higher weight class.
+(Heavyweights must weigh a minimum of 177 pounds.)